By Megan Kriss | Dog Breeds

 The Golden Retriever is one of the most iconic family dogs.
 They are a remarkably playful, confident and gentle breed that do extremely well in a family-oriented environment, making them a popular companion for most age ranges.

 They may not be the best choice for busy families though.
-Aside from needing lots of exercise, the Golden’s thick coat requires daily maintenance to prevent tangles and mats.
+Aside from needing lots of exercise, the Golden’s thick coat requires daily maintenance to prevent tangles and mats (click here for our list of the best brushes for Golden Retrievers.)
 Brushing can be a great way to teach your children how to responsibly care for animals though.

 Keep in mind that Golden’s are happiest when playing and interacting with their owners, other people or animals.
 Like most dogs, they don’t like to be left alone for long periods.